Documentation Index

 The Strategy Engine

 The Strategy Engine adds rule-based automation on top of the keeper system.
-Curators define strategies via the Strategy Canvas with:
+Institutions define strategies via the Strategy Canvas with:- Indicators — named variables evaluated each tick (e.g.,

-- Rules — boolean logic trees (
+morpho_apy,free_assets) - Rules — boolean logic trees (

-- Action config — what to do when rules trigger (deposit size, target hook, slippage limits)
+EXPR,AND,OR,NOT,VOTE) that determine when to act - Action config — what to do when rules trigger (deposit size, target hook, slippage limits)

 - Conviction config — how many consecutive ticks must pass before dispatching an intent